mdwithrow/project-log/README.md

+:loudspeaker: **My desktop broke and then our family grew +1 :D This project is on hold for a bit.
+I may pick it up 2023 if I get a new PC built.**

+# Overview
-**Overview:** Move old geneaology data to something modern for backup, review and usage.
+Move old geneaology data to something modern for backup, review and usage.

+## Phases
+- Getting the data - how to get from 5.25 to modern/backedup location
+- Exploring the content - how to see what data and what formats we have
+- Building something - how to do something interesting with the family tree data (model, visualization, etc.)

 **Shoutouts:** These were great sources of info while trying to piece this puzzle together.
 - http://www.nj7p.org/Computers/Disk%20Subsystems/floppies.html